pakLebah/ANSITerminal/README.md

 4. `stripAttributes(from:) → String` to strip all colors and styles from a text to get the actual text, which could be useful to get the actual text's length *after* adding colors/styles.
 5. `ask(_:) → String` is a shortcut to ask for a question from user.

 I consider those as the most useful and used functions in common console applications.
 You should look into the source code files to see the rest of available functions.
 I will update the documentation to be more complete.
 A simple demo program is available [here](https://github.com/pakLebah/ansiDemo).
+There is also a simple console game that I made using this library, it's a [slide game](https://github.com/pakLebah/ansiSlide).

 If you have any issues using this library, feel free to submit an issue.
 Thank you.